lirantal/slides-typescript-security/slides.md

 - ❌ Do not rely on TypeScript alone for Type security

 <!--
+So let's take a second to reflect on some of the TypeScript security fallacies we've learned so far.

- Last bullet, emphasize: TypeScript is to be thought of as "defense in depth", adding a layer for better code quality and type safety, but it isn't a security tool in itself and doesn't make any runtime guarantees.
+ Last bullet, emphasize:

+  TypeScript is to be thought of as "defense in depth",

+  adding a layer for better code quality and type safety, but it isn't a security tool in itself and doesn't make any runtime guarantees.
 -->

 ---